awsdocs/ec2-image-builder-user-guide/doc_source/troubleshooting.md

 To resolve this issue, turn off enhanced image metadata collection, using one of the following methods:
 + Update your image pipeline in the console, to clear the **Enable enhanced metadata collection** check box\.
 Save your changes and run a pipeline build\.

-  For more information about updating your AMI image pipeline using the EC2 Image Builder console, see [](update-image-pipelines-console.md)\.
-For more information about updating your container image pipeline using the EC2 Image Builder console, see [](update-container-pipelines-console.md)\.
+  For more information about updating your AMI image pipeline using the EC2 Image Builder console, see [Update AMI image pipelines \(console\)](update-image-pipeline-console.md)\.
+For more information about updating your container image pipeline using the EC2 Image Builder console, see [Update a container image pipeline \(console\)](update-container-pipeline-console.md)\.
 + You can also update your image pipeline with the update\-image\-pipeline command in the AWS CLI\.
 To do this, include the `EnhancedImageMetadataEnabled` property in your JSON file, set to `false`\.
 The following example shows the property set to `false`\.

   ```